egraphs-good/eggcc/README.md

 ## Installation- Linux
+- Install llvm 18.
+For Ubuntu users, we have a script for installation: `./install_ubuntu.sh`
 - Run `make runtime` to install the bril llvm runtime.
 - Run the tests with `make` and ensure things build and run without errors.